ftlabs/text-summarization-experiment/README.md

 Tensorflow, can be found on [this page](https://www.tensorflow.org/install/).

 We are making use of the textsum model provided [here](https://github.com/tensorflow/models/tree/master/textsum).
-Our initial effort was to train a model that would generate titles of articles given their body/text.
+Since we did not have articles with their summaries to use as a training set, our initial effort was to train a model that would generate titles of articles given their body/text.
-Based on the results of that project we will then move on to attempt training a model for text summarization.
+Based on the results of that effort we will then move on to attempt training a model for text summarization.

-**Training**
+## Training

 The training set needs to have the same structure as the text-data-sample file provided and it needs to be converted to binary before the model can train on it.
 To convert the